digitalservicebund/a2j-rechtsantragstelle/doc/adr/0033-formular-loader-refactoring.md

 ---

-## Decision

-Refactor the formular loader and its supporting modules to establish clean phases with clear ownership, without changing any observable behaviour.

 ### Scope

 The primary focus is the loader.
 The action shares some of the same structural issues — `getPageAndFlowDataFromPathname` is called three times independently (once in the action itself, once in `validateFormUserData`, and once in `postValidationFlowAction`), `buildFlowController` is reinstantiated purely to compute `stepStates()`, and `request` is passed into `postValidationFlowAction`.
 It is simpler and easier to follow than the loader, but it will be aligned to the same principles as part of this work rather than in a separate pass.